Backstory: The new TED talk page

 TED Talks premiered in June 2006, with six 18-minute videos and the hope of spreading ideas.
 Seven years on, we have nearly 1,700 talks, translated into more than 100 languages.
 And the TED.com website, which we last overhauled in April 2007, just wasn’t designed for this kind of growth and change.
 We’re undertaking this rebuild now to address the needs of our global, mobile audience.

 On this site, you will find candid behind-the-scenes coverage from the team rebuilding the new TED.com.
-Be one of the first to explore the new redesign.
-Share your feedback or tweet #TEDBeta, we’d love to hear from you.
+Explore the new redesign, and share your feedback or tweet #TEDBeta.
+We’d love to hear from you.

 You know the situation: you’ve found a great TED Talk, but you can’t watch it this minute.
 Now you can save any talk with just a click (or a tap) — and access your saved talks on any device wherever you go.